“Maybe the fusion crust got worn off”

 - There are certainly some meteorites that have been found in the American west that do not have self-evident fusion crusts, but these are all heavily weathered and fractured rocks that do not usually “look like” meteorites.
 For such a rock, a chemical test would have to be done to prove that the rock is a meteorite.

-Think of it this way: If she’s wearing a pretty dress and playing a grand piano on a stage with a symphony orchestra behind her, then she’s probably a concert pianist.
-If she’s jogging down the beach with her dog, then she might be a concert pianist, but probably not.
-How can you tell?
+Think of it this way: If she is wearing a pretty dress and playing a grand piano on a stage with a symphony orchestra behind her, then she is probably a concert pianist.
+If she is wearing shorts and jogging down the beach with her dog, then she might be a concert pianist, but probably not.
+How can you or I tell?